Sovol3d/SV06-PLUS/README.md

 # Introduction

-Sovol SV06 PLUS is a 300*300*340 mm large size printer with compact functions.
-It adopts the movement structure of polished rod and bearings, thus, no wheels on the printer anymore!
-It’s with a High Flow Hotend and a Planetary Gear Direct Drive Extruder, which supports printing at a high speed and printing with soft TPU and high-temperature filament, such as PETG, ABS, Carbon Fiber, etc.
-Touch screen, PEI Plate, 25 point Auto Leveling, 32bit Silent Mainboard, Dual Z axis, and Belt Tensioner are all pre-installed on the SV06 PLUS.
-Welcome to check more on sovol3d.com
+Sovol SV06 Plus 3d printer is the larger version of Sovol SV06 but with some new upgrades.
+Its large 300x300x340mm build volume meets all your 3D printing needs, also it comes with some new upgrade.
+It comes with a new sovol self-developed high flow all metal hotend, the bigger melt zone and traffic make it capable to print at 150mm/s as standard printing speed.
+Added touch screen, it looks more fashion and technical.
+Besides, it  has the 450 watt PSU, filament sensor, spinnable spool holder.
+Welcome to check more on sovol3d.com.
 # Related tutorials

 - User Manual.
 [Click here](https://drive.google.com/file/d/1bJmc2MeOSmn5svG3CuQQvvp3vNMjcOrR/view)